 The economic projections for growth and inflation in December 2021 were made based on a scenario in which the momentum of economic growth, after a year of very strong recovery in 2021, meant that the forecasts for 2022 were still high and that a relatively calm year of normalization was expected.
 Likewise, inflation, which was already at high levels in the second half of 2021, was likely to start to ease in the first half of 2022.
-Three months later we find ourselves with a very different reality and we must adjust the scenario to estimate the bill for the conflict in terms of lower growth and higher inflation.
+Three months later we find ourselves with a very different reality and we must adjust our projections to estimate the cost of the conflict in terms of lower growth and higher inflation.

 To analyze the impact of the change of scenario on macroeconomic variables, we will start from the first review (see chart below) carried out by the Federal Reserve (Fed) and the European Central Bank (ECB).
 If we first analyze the cost in terms of economic slowdown, we observe that both the Fed and the ECB have only moderately revised growth for 2022 and have kept growth for 2023 practically unchanged.
-The magnitude of the economic slowdown we face will depend largely on the depth and duration of the commodity price and quantity shock.
-While it is true that the Eurozone has not yet closed the negative output gap it has as a result of the recession caused by the pandemic and that it still has some way to go, it is striking that the readjustment of the projection is minor, especially considering the bill that the shock may take.
+While it is true that the Eurozone has not yet closed the negative output gap resulting in a recession caused by the pandemic and that it still has some way to go, it is striking that the adjustment of the projection is minor, especially considering the economic impact this shock might have for the region.
 It is likely that these central bank estimates of slowing growth are optimistic (especially for Europe), but we are nevertheless still moving in the direction of a slowdown rather than a recession.

-As for inflation, we note that the central banks have made a significant upward revision for 2022, with both the ECB and the FED expecting a similar increase of around 2%.
-However, both economic authorities expect a significant normalization thereafter, with price changes gradually approaching the 2% target.
+As for inflation, we note that the central banks have made a significant upward revision for 2022, with both the ECB and the Fed expecting a similar increase of around 2%.
+Looking forward into 2022 and 2023, monetary authorities still expect inflation to moderate significantly.
 This scenario of transitory inflationary upturn is not free of high uncertainties derived from the labor market situation in the United States (with very low levels of unemployment that raise the risk of price tension in wages) and the fragility of the energy market in Europe.
 We undoubtedly find ourselves in an environment of extreme complexity and uncertainty for monetary policy decision-making by central banks at a global level.